verbb/formie/docs/get-started/configuration.md

           - team@example.com
 ```

 Each report entry stores its analytical settings.
 Scheduled report entries store delivery configuration; the linked report is resolved by UID in each environment.
-Runtime fields such as `lastSentAt` are stored in the database only.
+Database-only fields such as `lastSentAt` are stored in the database only.

 See [Reports](/reports/overview) and [Scheduled reports](/reports/scheduled-reports) for control panel behaviour and cron setup.